Last Updated on February 9, 2022

-The 7 stages of grief is another popular model.
-Elisabeth Kübler-Ross added on to her 5 stage model to encompass a wider range of emotions.
+The 7 stages of grief are another popular model.
+Elisabeth Kübler-Ross added on to her 5-stage model to encompass a wider range of emotions.
 Her expanded understanding came through years of working with the terminally ill.

 - Shock and Denial: This is the stage of disbelief and perhaps numbed feelings.

 - Pain and Guilt: Your loss feels unbearable.
 You may feel that you are burdening other people in your feelings of grief.